deviscoding/mac-prefer/README.md

 #### adobe:info _app_ _year_
 Provides information about an installed Adobe Creative Cloud application, output in JSON format.
 This information includes:

- - Actual version installed
+ - Version installed
  - Path to application
  - SAP code
  - Base version
  - Uninstaller command string
  - Paths to known preferences

 The year is optional for the applications that do not use it, such as XD, Dimension, and Lightroom.